 Irregular rainfall and political instability have left communities in Mali without basic services such as a water supply and toilets, with serious health impacts.
-One child in ten dies before the age of five because of diarrhoeal deaths caused by poor water and sanitation.
+Over 4,500 children die before the age of five because of diarrhoeal deaths caused by poor water and sanitation.

 Work is hard to find and many people lack a basic education.
 Even when employment opportunities are available, in agriculture or fishing, there is little time to work or study after walking long distances for water.

 WaterAid has been working in Mali since 2000.
 Over the last decade we have worked with local partners and influenced decision-makers to help more than 205,000 people access safe water and more than 208,000 people access safe sanitation.

 We support communities in urban areas to construct communal tapstands and carry out repairs where necessary.
 In rural areas, villages are taught how to deepen and protect their hand-dug wells against contamination.

 We also continue to raise awareness of the vital importance of good hygiene and toilets.
 We work with women and marginalised groups in particular to ensure our efforts benefit those most in need.

 In Mali last year we reached: